smnorris/bcfishpass/scripts/gradient_barriers/README.md

 To create and load the gradient barrier table:

-    ./gradient_barriers.sh
+    make

-This creates gradient breaks at 5/10/15/20/25/30 percent thresholds, finding slope over 100m.
+The script creates gradient breaks at 5/10/15/20/25/30 percent thresholds, finding slope over 100m.
 To change the slope thresholds of interest or the interval over which slope is measured, edit `sql/gradient_barriers.sql`.

-Note this script simply identifies the locations of all gradient breaks based on the given thresholds.
+Note this tool simply identifies the locations of all gradient breaks based on the given thresholds.
 Which gradient breaks are actually used as barriers is controlled in the connectivity model.

 ## Output table